audriga/squirrelmail-jmap/README.md

 * Files over the upcoming JMAP for Files protocol

 ## Installation
 1. ☁ Clone this plugin into the `plugins` folder of your SquirrelMail: `git clone https://github.com/audriga/jmap-squirrelmail jmap` (Make sure the folder is named `jmap`).
-Then `cd jmap` and initialize its submodules via `git submodule update --init --recursive`.
+Then `cd jmap`.
 1. ✅ In the folder of the plugin, edit the config file `conf/config.php.sample` and store it under `conf/config.php`
-1. 💻 In the folder of the plugin, run `make zip` to create a ZIP archive under `build/`
-1. (optional) to include Graylog support, run `make zip_with_graylog` instead of `make zip`
+1. Run `make` to initialize the project for the default PHP version (8.1).
+Use other build targets (e.g. `make php56_mode` or `make php70_mode`) instead, in case you are using a different version.
 1. 🎉 Partytime!
 Help fix [some issues](https://github.com/audriga/jmap-squirrelmail/issues) and [send us some pull requests](https://github.com/audriga/jmap-squirrelmail/pulls) 👍

 ## Usage